kismetwireless/kismet-docs/readme/026-packaging.md

 toc: true
 ---

+## Major changes

+    * 2020-06 Gzipped data files
+        The manufacturer database is now compressed to reduce space in packages.
+    * 2020-06 Migration of ADSB ICAO file
+        The ADSB ICAO registration (lookup file for aircraft registration info) is now in the main Kismet distribution as conf/kismet_adsb_icao.txt.gz, and has been removed from the python3 adsb datasource
+    * 2020-06 Kismetdb_to_pcap tool
+        A new conversion tool, kismetdb_to_pcap, is built as part of Kismet in the log_tools/ directory

+    * 2020-03 Kismetdb_clean tool
+        A new kismetdb maintaince tool, kismetdb_clean, is built as part of Kismet in the log_tools/ directory.

 ## Packaging Kismet

 Every distribution is different, and has different idioms for configuration location and style, but we recommend the following: